DuckieOnQuacks/Raspi-Wifi-Connection-Portal/README.md

 # 📡 Raspi WiFi Connection Portal

 🚧 **This project is still in development!
-This project is part of a larger project that im currently working on.** 🚧
+It is apart of a larger project that im currently working on.** 🚧

 A **Raspberry Pi WiFi Connection Portal** that allows users to connect to a Raspberry Pi device and configure WiFi settings through a simple web interface.
 This project is ideal for **headless Raspberry Pi setups**, making it easy to switch networks without manually editing configuration files.